mohammadll/grafana-stack/README.md

   - **Metrics with Mimir and Logs with Loki**:
      - Using the `agent operator` to collect kubelet and cAdvisor metrics exposed by the kubelet service.
 Each node in your cluster exposes kubelet metrics at /metrics and cAdvisor metrics at /metrics/cadvisor.
 Finally, remotely writing these metrics to `Mimir` and visualizing them with `Grafana`
      - Using the `agent operator` to collect logs from the cluster nodes, shipping them to a remote `Loki` endpoint and visualizing them with `Grafana`.

+## Scenario-1: Traces with Tempo

+Create a unique Kubernetes namespace for tempo and grafana:

+    kubectl create namespace tempo
+    kubectl create namespace grafana

+Set up a Helm repository using the following commands:

+    helm repo add grafana https://grafana.github.io/helm-charts
+    helm repo update

+Use the following command to install Tempo using the configuration options we’ve specified in the `tempo-values.yml` file:

+    helm -n tempo install tempo grafana/tempo-distributed -f tempo-values.yml

+Use the following command to install Grafana using the configuration options we’ve specified in the `grafana-values.yml` file: